pyrva/bots/src/raffle_bot/README.md

 ## Entering a Raffle

-To enter the raffle, members have to enter `pick me` or `select me` in any text channel.
+To enter the raffle, members have to enter `enter` in any text channel.
-The key text is case-insensitive and may have additional text (eg. `You should PICK ME!!!!`).

 Admins are not eligible to win, so their submissions are ignored.
 Submissions are stored in a set to prevent duplicate entries.

-## Selecting a Winner
+## Admin Controls

-To select a winner, an admin can type `pick winner` or `select winner`.
+- To select a winner, an admin can type `end`.
 A winner is selected, their submission is removed from the list, and their victory is announced.

+- `list` shows a list of everyone in the set

+- `reset` scraps the current set and starts fresh

 ## Running the Bot